lingxusb/Riboformer/README.md

 | yeast_aging | Stein et al., Nature 2022 | predict ribosome profile in aged yeast (day 4) |
 | worm_aging | Stein et al., Nature 2022 | predict ribosome profile in aged worm (day 12) |
 | covid_model | Finkel et al., Nature 2021 | predict ribosome profile for SARS-CoV-2 (24 hpi) |

+### Comparison of Riboformer with baseline methods
+We implemented RiboMIMO and Riboexp based on the source code provided from the original research (https://github.com/tiantz17/RiboMIMO, and https://github.com/Liuxg16/Riboexp).
+To fairly compare Riboexp and RiboMIMO with our model, we truncated the reference input branch in Riboformer to make it a purely sequence-based model (seq-only mode).
+All models were trained on the same set of highly expressed genes using cross-validation tests.
+The training datasets for the two models are available in the `benchmarking` folder.

+### Reproducibility
+ `reproducibility/riboformer_artifact_correct.ipynb` :  reproduce Fig 1f, 1g, Supp fig 2, 3.

+> Related dataset can be downloaded at [Google drive](https://drive.google.com/file/d/1B5RV_74uPLYjpakOdUmH03_NMP0hQXrB/view?usp=sharing).

+`reproducibility/riboformer_yeast_SIS.ipynb` :  reproduce Fig 2b, 2c, 2e.

+> Related dataset can be downloaded at [Google drive](https://drive.google.com/file/d/1F8mwXFDC9ufXTsuWQEP6g_PGHD23cGjV/view?usp=sharing).

+Model prediction and source data for GSE77617, GSE152664, GSE152850 and GSE165592 can be assessed at [Google drive](https://drive.google.com/file/d/1XXmyePpJDK5RkbrF1tRkVu8EFFiy-rOd/view?usp=sharing)

 ### Reference
 - [Riboformer: A Deep Learning Framework for Predicting Context-Dependent Translation Dynamics](https://www.biorxiv.org/content/10.1101/2023.04.24.538053v1)